Morris Cowley: McKenna duties

 The last Continental Cowley was assembled in 1920, finishing the stock of original engines.
 Three thousand engines were despatched to Morris but more than half were lost by enemy action while crossing the Atlantic, leaving around 1,500 sets of certain chassis components unsold.
 More recent research suggests that there may have been only one shipment of about 150 lost through enemy action, and orders for more shipments were cancelled.

 Designed for mass production

-Excellent American automobile engineering and production techniques made the first Cowley a great success.
-The cars were the right design for quantity production when Morris entered quantity production in the 1920s and their high quality engineering created a reputation for utter reliability and resistance to the most shocking abuse.
+The first Morris Cowley incorporated American automobile engineering and production techniques.
+The cars were designed for quantity production before Morris expanded mass production in the 1920s.
+The cars developed a reputation for reliability and durability.

 Morris Cowley Bullnose (1919–1926)

 The updated Cowley for 1919 had an engine made by the British branch of the French Hotchkiss company, which was essentially a copy of the early Continental unit which was no longer being made.
 It was the basic model of the Morris two-car range of the time with the Oxford, which used the same 1.5L 26 bhp engine until 1923, having leather upholstery and upgraded lighting as the de-luxe version.

 Morris acquired the British interests of Hotchkiss in 1923 and renamed them Morris engines branch.